 Occasionally I get asked why I don’t write about indexing on The Compound Investor.
 It’s a good question, and I may do going forward.
 I mean, two of the most popular assets in 401(k) retirement plans are the Fidelity 500 Index Fund (FXAIX) and the Vanguard 500 Index Fund (VFIAX).
 There are tens of thousands of individual accounts out there that have $1m-plus stashed in these things.

-If you aren’t a stock nerd like me (and let’s face it, most folks aren’t) then go ahead and stuff your retirement and tax-sheltered accounts full of something like FXAIX.
-Relative to the amount of additional legwork required (i.e. zero beyond earning the cash in the first place) you will, in all likelihood, compound ahead of inflation and create yourself real tangible wealth.
+If you aren’t a stock nerd like me – and let’s face it, most folks aren’t – then go ahead and stuff your retirement and tax-sheltered accounts full of something like FXAIX.
+Relative to the amount of additional legwork required – basically zero beyond earning the cash in the first place – you will, in all likelihood, compound ahead of inflation and create yourself real tangible wealth.

-Considering the expense ratio for FXAIX is like 0.015% per annum, the above represents a pretty good deal.
-Oh, and you’ll still end up with constant economic ownership of some of the best businesses known to man.
+Considering the expense ratio for FXAIX is like 0.015% per annum, the above makes for a pretty good deal.
+Oh, and you’ll still end up with constant economic ownership of some of the best firms known to man.
 Although the weightings may change pretty often, the likes of Disney, PepsiCo, McDonald’s, Coca-Cola and so on will always be in there somewhere.
-Heck, those four have well over two-hundred years of unbroken S&P 500 membership between them.
+Heck, those four alone have well over 200 years of unbroken S&P 500 membership between them.

 The Voya Corporate Leaders Trust Fund

 The question of indexing got me thinking about the Voya Corporate Leaders Trust Fund (LEXCX), previously known as the Lexington Corporate Leaders Trust.
 Although the name sounds as dry as anything, the story here is one of the most interesting you’ll come across.
 It was founded back in 1935 with the simplest mandate in the world: buy, and then hold.
-That’s literally it.
-No purchases of additional stocks allowed.
+That’s it.
+No more stocks allowed.
 No constant rebalancing all the time.
-Heck, Union Pacific stock makes up like 35% of the fund’s assets.
+Heck, Union Pacific stock makes up like 35% of its assets.